Rules of Entry

 9. Alcohol.
 Under no circumstances may alcohol be brought into or consumed in the park at any time.
 Any visitor found with alcohol, or under the influence of alcohol, will be asked to leave the park with no right to refund.

 10. We continuously strive to ensure that the park is safe and that no harm can come to you during your visit.
 However ours is primarily an external environment affected by the changing seasons.
-Our walkways are designed to be slip-free, but we ask you to wear sensible footwear.
-The park can also get busy, so please take your time and enjoy your visit.
+Our walkways are designed to be slip-free, but we ask you to wear appropriate footwear and clothing.
+Visitors wearing inappropriate clothing or footwear for the conditions do so at their own risk.

 – Barbeques